 Accelerate team execution and save valuable time with automated workflows that combine multiple scenarios and actions.
 Automate repetitive, manual tasks such as approvals, status updates, and reminders.
-Easily create, manage, and collaborate on the workflows using a visual editor.
+Or automatically move or copy rows from a source sheet to a destination sheet when criteria are met.
+You can easily create, manage, and collaborate on the workflows using the visual editor.

 Automated workflows consist of three components: triggers, conditions and actions.

 Blocks and Paths: Anatomy of an Automated Workflow

 Building an automated workflow is similar to building a flowchart.
 You’ll place triggers, conditions, and actions together from a start block to one or more end blocks.

 - Select the Add button

 - Choose what you want to add (condition, condition path, action).

 To conceptualize automation, think about workflows through the following framework: when a change triggers the workflow, if the row meets the conditions you set, then do the action specified.

 See the table below for details on what these elements do.